eawag-rdm/resup/doc/INSTALL_w32.md

 (you need local admin rights on your machine)

 1. [download Python 2.7.12 for Windows](https://www.python.org/ftp/python/2.7.12/python-2.7.12.msi)
-2. Double click and select "Add python.exe to Path" in the installer:
+2. Double click, follow instructions,  and select "Add python.exe to Path" when asked for customizations:

 ![](./installer_w32.png)\